Email FacebookTwitterMenu burgerClose thin

 “Almost everyone has a mobile phone and they use it to browse,” Sundin says.
 “Your website has a greater chance of being viewed on a mobile device so make sure that it’s responsive.”

 That means ensuring your site loads quickly and completely on mobile devices and that there are no pop-ups or banners blocking your content.
-A site that’s slow to load or hard to read on mobile may cause visitors to click away before they have a chance to learn what you’re all about.
+A site that’s slow to load or hard to read on a mobile device may cause visitors to click away before they have a chance to learn what you’re all about.

 Financial Advisor Website Builders